-Large IT security departments will typically employ an Information System Security Manager who fills a supervisory role, shouldering management and training responsibilities for the rest of security staff.
-Here are the details of what to expect in this career.
+Large IT security departments will typically employ an Information System Security Manager who fills a supervisory role, shouldering management and training responsibilities for the rest of the security staff.
+Lean what to expect in this career.

 While, as with most careers, specific duties vary based on the company who employs you, the ISSM's overall responsibilities are to:

 - Manage the implementation and development of an organization's IT security

 - Make sure security policies, standards and procedures are established and enforced

 - Coordinate information security inspections, tests, and reviews

 - Oversee an in-house security team (as well as workers who telecommute, if applicable)